 “How so?” you ask.
 Through a fascinating process called mimicry.
-Research conducted in Sweden exposed participants to images of faces while they monitored their facial muscles through electromyographs (EMGs).When exposed to happy faces, participants moved their zygomatic major muscle (used in smiling); when exposed to sad faces, participants moved their corrugator supercilii muscle (used in frowning).
+Research conducted by Dimberg in Sweden exposed participants to images of faces while they monitored their facial muscles through electromyographs (EMGs).When exposed to happy faces, participants moved their zygomatic major muscle (used in smiling); when exposed to sad faces, participants moved their corrugator supercilii muscle (used in frowning).
 Participants did this even when the stimuli were hidden and rapidly presented.
 Participants were usually unaware that they even moved their muscles.

 According to a researcher from Lund University in Sweden, mimicking a person’s bodily state or facial expression causes physical responses in the receiver’s body that are identical to those in the sender’s.
 That is, when people activate muscle groups that link to specific emotions, their body will react as though they are really experiencing that emotion.
 If you wrinkle your nose and narrow your eyes (see image on the left) your body will release some adrenaline and your heart rate may speed up as though you are angry.
-If you mimic a smile by lifting the creases of your lips and squinting your eyes, your body will release serotonin, dopamine and other “feel-good” indicators.
+If you mimic a smile by lifting the creases of your lips and squinting your eyes, your body will release serotonin, dopamine, and other “feel-good” indicators.
 In the study by Hess and Blairy, participants reported feeling more happiness and sadness/depression relative to the video they were watching.

 Therefore, when you smile at someone else, they smile and you are causing physiological changes within their bodies.
-Frequent smiling has many therapeutic and health benefits , particularly when the smile is a Duchenne smile .
-According to Dr. Mark Stibich, smiling:
+Frequent smiling has many therapeutic and health benefits according to Abel and colleagues, particularly when the smile is a Duchenne smile according to Surakka and Hietanen.

 - Boosts the immune system

 - Increases positive affect